<Home/Articles/The history of the Gion Matsuri festival in Japan

 Each year, the building of the floats is started afresh, using large timber beams which are bound together with hundreds of metres of hemp rope and, remarkably, no nails.
 The mast is then attached, which is another engineering puzzle with rope and timber the only permitted materials.
 Masts are often huge, up to 25 metres tall, and each float will have unique decorations at the top.
 The decorations are usually comprised of tapestries, gilded illustrations, tassels and lanterns, and elevate the procession of floats into the realm of the exquisite.
 Testing the floats usually takes place in each neighbourhood’s streets on around 14th July, and is the only occasion when women and people who are from outside the neighbourhood are allowed to pull the float.
 It’s quite a sight to experience these test drives, which usually have a couple of men sitting on top of the roof in order to make sure the float doesn’t get tangled up in the wires strung along the narrow streets.

-The Gion Matsuri opens with the time honoured tradition of welcoming spirits with a parade of mikoshi, which are portable shrines that house the spirits during their visit.
+The Gion Matsuri opens with the time honoured Japanese tradition of welcoming spirits with a parade of mikoshi, which are portable shrines that house the spirits during their visit.
 At the conclusion of the festival, there is a second parade of mikoshi intended to show respect to the spirits before they return to their world.
 There are all sorts of complex rituals and traditions attached to the mikoshi which are carried out by Kyoto’s inhabitants with pride, but for the visiting tourist who doesn’t have any connection to the Shinto faith, it is usually the two Yamaboko processions and the general carnival atmosphere that are the most memorable aspects of the Gion Matsuri festival.

 Gion Festival Kyoto night procession